lostmedoulle/Content-Based-Outlook-Email-Automator-Python-Tkinter-/README.md

 Method and Results
 The script uses Microsoft’s Outlook API through the win32com.client library to access and manipulate emails.
 For PDF attachments, it first attempts to extract text using PyPDF2, a Python library capable of directly reading text from PDFs that are not image-based.
 If PyPDF2 fails to extract text (common with scanned documents), the script then uses EasyOCR, an OCR tool capable of interpreting text from images.

+--
+if you want to support my work

 <a href="buymeacoffee.com/lostmedoulle" target="_blank"><img src="https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png" alt="Buy Me A Coffee" style="height: 41px !important;width: 174px !important;box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;-webkit-box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;" ></a>

+--